PROFESSOR EMERITUS URI SHAMIR

 Technion | Israel Institute of Technology – Faculty of Civil and Environmental Engineering

-My main focus is on planning, design and operation of water resources systems, using OR methodologies of modeling, simulation, optimization and decision-making.
+My main focus is on planning, design and operation of water resources systems, using OR methodologies of modeling, simulation, optimization and decision-making, with special attention to decision making under uncertainty.
 Water resources systems contain both natural and man-made components, so the studies include: hydrology of surface and ground water; water supply and distribution systems; urban water resources, water sensitive urban and watershed planning, regional and national water systems, water policy and strategy.
 I conduct practice-oriented research with graduate students and colleagues in academia, in consulting firms, and in local, regional and national agencies, combined with long-term consulting – thereby bridging between theory and practice, in both directions.

-For 45 years I taught at the Technion and at some notable universities in North America courses on water resources management, systems analysis and optimization, surface and groundwater hydrology, fluid mechanics and hydraulics, and have been repeatedly cited as Outstanding Teacher.
+Since 1967, after returning from studies at MIT, I have taught at the Technion and at some notable universities in North America courses on water resources management, systems analysis and optimization, surface and groundwater hydrology, fluid mechanics and hydraulics, and have been repeatedly cited as Outstanding Teacher.

-Since 1966 I have consulted to local, municipal, regional and national water authorities and companies in several countries, and to international agencies.
-For 25 years I was consultant to Mekorot Water Company, and since 1992 I am consultant to the Israel Water Authority, and am member of the Israeli team dealing and negotiating with our neighbors on water.
+Since 1965 I have consulted to local, municipal, regional and national water authorities and companies in several countries, and to international agencies.
+I was consultant to Mekorot Water Company 1967-1992, and since 1992 I am consultant to the Israel Water Authority, and am member of the Israeli team dealing and negotiating with our neighbors on water.

 Since the 1970s I served the international scientific community, as President of the International Association of Hydrological Sciences (IAHS, 1991-1995), Vice President (1995-1999 and 1999-2003) and President (2003-2007) of the International Union of Geodesy and Geophysics (IUGG), Member of the Executive Board of the International, Council of Science (ICSU, 2005-2008 and 2008-2011).